 - Further, the Competent Authority in the market where the manufacturer or its Authorized Manufacturer is based must also be informed.

-- If an FSCA is being undertaken in a third country, and it affects the devices on the market in the EU-27, Iceland, Liechtenstein, Norway, and Turkey, it must also be reported to the applicable CAs in these markets.
+- If an FSCA is being undertaken in a third country, and it affects devices on the market within the European Single Market, it must also be reported to the applicable CAs in these markets.

 - Manufacturers must also communicate the FSCA to device users through a Field Safety Notice (FSN).
-Many Competent Authorities have public FSN databases that detail the FSCAs that occur in their markets.
-Where available, these FSN databases are linked below.
+Many Competent Authorities have public vigilance databases that detail the FSCAs that occur in their markets.
+Where available, these databases are linked below.

 - United Kingdom

 - The current UK regulations (UK MDR 2002) are based on the previous EU Directives.
 Therefore, the applicable vigilance guidance is MEDDEV 2.12/1 rev.8.
 The MHRA allows foreign manufacturers to report vigilance directly.
 While it can be, it not required that vigilance be reported by the UK Responsible Person.

 - The MHRA vigilance database is linked in the tool.